thekidnamedkd/pizza-parlor/README.md

 ## Setup/Installation Requirements

-* _Download or clone repository from GitHub (https://github.com/thekidnamedkd/pizza-parlor/)_
+* _Download or clone repository from GitHub (https://github.com/thekidnamedkd/pizza-parlor/)_ or go to https://thekidnamedkd.github.io/pizza-parlor/ for a hosted version (if so, skip next step)
 * _Boot to browser by executing index.html_
 * _Make selections including size, sauce, toppings_
 * _Hit submit to get a cost for your dream pizza_